search ]

 However, disabling updates also has downsides, particularly in terms of site security and maintenance.

-• Maintenance Overhead: You’ll need to manually monitor and apply updates.
+• Maintenance Overhead: You’ll need to manually monitor and apply updates on a regular basis.

 How to Disable Automatic Updates without a Plugin?

 Disabling automatic updates without a plugin is a straightforward process.
-By modifying specific WordPress files, you can control which updates are applied automatically.
+By modifying specific WordPress configuration files, you can control exactly which updates run automatically.

 Step 1: Add Code to Your wp-config.php File

 The wp-config.php file is a critical configuration file for your WordPress installation.
-Adding the right code here can disable all automatic updates.
+Adding the right constant here can disable all automatic updates.

 define('AUTOMATIC_UPDATER_DISABLED', true);